FredHutch/widgets/README.md

     #   self.get_value("x_col") -> "x"
     #   or
     #   self.set_value("x_col", "new_value")
+    # Additionally, self.all_values() creates a dict with the values
+    # for all of the resources.

     # The attributes of the resources can also be modified, using the
     # .set() and .get() functions.